ronoaldo/mercurio/mods/xdecor/CHESS_README.md

 current player.
 Promotion is mandatory and no other moves are possible until it is completed.

-Once a piece was selected, the pawn will be replaced replaced, which immediately activates its powers.
+Once a piece was selected, the pawn will be replaced, which immediately activates its powers.
 This ends the move.

 ### The end of the game